intel/BigDL-Distributed-Training-and-Inference-Workflow/DEVCATALOG.md

 # Distributed Training & Inference Workflows using BigDL

+Usually one would take many efforts to develop distributed training and inference pipelines to handle large datasets in production.
+With the adoption of BigDL, AI workflows written in Python notebooks running on a single laptop can be seamlessly scaled out across large clusters so as to process distributed big data.

 Learn to use BigDL to easily build and seamlessly scale distributed training and inference workflows for TensorFlow and PyTorch.
 This page takes the recsys workflows for Neural Collaborative Filtering (NCF) as an example.

 Check out more workflow examples and reference implementations in the [Developer Catalog](https://developer.intel.com/aireferenceimplementations).

-## Overview
+## Solution Technical Overview
-Usually one would take many efforts to develop distributed training and inference pipelines to handle large datasets in production.
-With the adoption of BigDL, AI workflows written in Python notebooks running on a single laptop can be seamlessly scaled out across large clusters so as to process distributed big data.

 Highlights and benefits of BigDL are as follows: